 Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
-Likeli- hood of issue Severity of issue Total Score Disk to health Droventi being cleaned more often than normal different groups don't need to be allocated their own toilet blocks, but toilets will need to be cleaned regularly and pupils must be encouraged to clean their hands thoroughly after using the toilet All areas thoroughly cleaned at the end of each day by Cleaning team - along with telephones.
+Likeli- hood of issue Severity of issue Total Score more frequent cleaning of rooms / shared areas that are used by different groups frequently touched surfaces being cleaned more often than normal different groups don't need to be allocated their own toilet blocks, but toilets will need to be cleaned regularly and pupils must be encouraged to clean their hands thoroughly after using the toilet High touch surfaces (door handles, toilet levers, taps, banisters, soap dispensers, telephone etc) and toilets should be disinfected at 11.30am and 1.30pm.
+The lead member of staff will ensure this is completed by floating staff.
+Cleaning checklist to be completed.
+All areas thoroughly cleaned at the end of each day by Cleaning team - along with telephones.
 All staff to use disinfectant/appropriate cleaner on telephones, radios and computers before use.
 Children and staff have their own set of resources.
 Unnecessary items removed.
 Soft furnishings & toys limited and rotated regularly.
 Playdough permitted but rotated.
 Children encouraged not to share.
 Regularly disposed off and refreshed.
 Children to wash hands before and after using mallable materials including sand.
 Climbing frames should not be used.
 Pending additional risk assessment.
-Library book box to allow for books to be left for 72 hours before use 10 Risk to health due to COVID- 19 Preventi on Minimise contact between individuals and maintain social distancing wherever possible (Properly consider & schools put in place measures that suit their circumstances) Schools must do everything possible to minimise contacts and mixing while delivering a broad and balanced curriculum.
-The overarching principle to apply is reducing the number of contacts Groups of Children & Locations: There will be 4 bubbles: Bubble A - EYFS They will only use the toilets and cloakrooms in the EYFS area Bubble B - Years 1 and Year 2.
+Library book box to allow for books to be left for 72 hours before use Risk to health due to COVID- 19 Preventi on Minimise contact between individuals and maintain social distancing wherever possible (Properly consider & schools put in place measures that suit their circumstances) Schools must do everything possible Groups of Children & Locations: There will be 4 bubbles: Bubble A - EYFS They will only use the toilets and cloakrooms in the EYFS area Bubble B - Years 1 and Year 2.
 They will use the lower school toilets and cloakrooms.
 Bubble C: Years 3 and 4.
 They will use the 2 toilets closest to Year 4.
-Bubble D: Years 5 and 6.
-They will use the 4 toilets closest to the Year 5 and 6 classrooms.
-Although school has 4 bubbles, classes within bubbles should be distanced wherever possible.
-Bubble will predominately only mix outside at lunchtimes 5 2 10 lvingswood Academy ------------ ---------
+5 2 10